 Dr. Bob Kizlik

-always had an affinity for the social sciences as well as the sciences, but
+I always had an affinity for the social sciences as well as the sciences,

-when I had to make a decision about what I wanted to teach after I realized
+but when I had to make a decision about what I wanted to teach after I

-I wanted to be a teacher, social studies won out, Barely, but in retrospect,
+realized I wanted to be a teacher, social studies won out.
+It was a

-a teacher, and all that entails, was good for me, and I think was also good for my students.
+and all that entails, was good for me, and I think was also good for my

-The challenges, successes and yes, failures and disappointments, were wonderful markers
+students.
+The challenges, successes and yes, failures and disappointments,

 For many years, in addition to teaching such social studies courses as history, civics and geography at the secondary level, I taught college courses